When you save a department to your interests, it will be added to the My Interests section of your My Christie's account.

 Mark Wilkinson joined Christie’s in 1979 as a sales clerk – supporting the auctioneer on the rostrum.
 From his operational beginnings in the saleroom, Mark moved into a specialist role, evolving from a Junior Specialist to a Specialist in Motoring Art, Ephemera, Toys and Dolls and Posters before moving into Sporting Art.
 Mark then moved into 20th Century Decorative Arts as Head of Department – a position he held for thirteen years.
 In 2000 Mark was appointed as a European Business Manager, overseeing sales teams for 19th and 20th Century Pictures, Prints, Photographs and 20th Century Decorative Arts at King Street, South Kensington, Paris and Amsterdam.
 Mark has played a large part in the development of the Interiors sales format, from their early beginnings ‘At Home’ through to the layout in which they are presented today.
 A dedicated and passionate ambassador for Interiors, Mark was one of the leading pioneers of the sales concept, and has acted as Editor since the current model of sales was launched back in January 2008.
 Mark was appointed as Head of Interiors sales at Christie’s South Kensington in February 2010.

-Nick Martineau joined Christie's South Kensington in 1989 as a porter before becoming an administrator in the Wine department.
-In 1998 Nick was promoted to run the Antiquarian Prints department and three years later started the Topographical department at South Kensington working closely with the King Street Books & Manuscripts department.
-Nick manages bi-annual Travel & Natural History Sales at South Kensington whilst also cataloguing Prints for the Interior sales and advising other departments at South Kensington.
-Nick studied paper conservation and printmaking at Camberwell School of Art 1987-1989.
+Nicolas Martineau joined Christie's South Kensington in 1989 as a porter before becoming an administrator in the Wine department.
+In 1998 Nicolas was promoted to run the Antiquarian Prints department and three years later started the Topographical Picture department at South Kensington working closely with Christie’s King Street Books & Manuscripts team.
+From 2001 – 2011 Nicolas managed the bi-annual Travel & Natural History Sales at South Kensington before being promoted to Head of Pictures for the site.
+Nicolas studied paper conservation and printmaking at Camberwell School of Art 1987-1989.

 Anna Evans joined Christie's in 2002 as a bids clerk in the South Kensington Bids Office shortly after qualifying with a First Class degree in History of Art & Architecture from the University of East Anglia (UEA).
 Instantly hooked by the excitement of the auction world, a year later, Anna moved into the Furniture & Works of Art Department, becoming a Junior Specialist in 2004 and Specialist in 2008.
 Anna has been involved in several highly successful single owner collection sales including the Michael Roberts Collection of Architectural and Garden Ornaments and Gipson's Grand Tour.
 She became an auctioneer in 2007 and currently co-leads the Style & Spirit Interior sales at Christie's South Kensington.